rapid7/metasploit-framework/docs/metasploit-framework.wiki/Attacking-AD-CS-ESC-Vulnerabilities.md

 msf6 auxiliary(gather/ldap_esc_vulnerable_cert_finder) >
 ```

-From the output above we can determine that SubCA is vulnerable to several attacks, however whilst the issuing CAs allow any authenticated user to enroll in this certificate, the certificate template permissions prevent anyone but Domain Administrators and Enterprise Admins from being able to enroll in this certificate tempalte.
+From the output above we can determine that the SubCA certificate template is vulnerable to several attacks.
+However, whilst the issuing CAs allow any authenticated user to enroll in this certificate, the certificate template permissions prevent anyone but Domain Administrators and Enterprise Admins from being able to enroll in this certificate tempalte.
 At that point you probably don't need to elevate your privileges any higher, so this certificate template isn't that useful for us.

 Moving onto the next certificate template we see that ESC1-Template is vulnerable to the ESC1 attack, has permissions on the template itself that allow for enrollment by any authenticated domain user, and has one issuing CA, daforest-WIN-BR0CCBA815B-CA, available at WIN-BR0CCBA815B.daforest.com, which allows enrollment by any authenticated user.
 This means that any user who is authenticated to the domain can utilize this template with a ESC1 attack to elevate their privileges.